Richard Brodie (footballer): Style of play

 Brodie plays as a striker and was described by the Times & Star as a "prolific" goalscorer.
 After making his debut for York in February 2007, Dave Flett of The Press said Brodie "looks a potent package of pace and power with a competitive streak that should strike fear into countless Conference defenders".
 Foyle's guidance while manager at York was credited as benefiting Brodie.
 He stated "I've worked hard trying to improve my game and I'm starting to score different types of goals" in December 2009.
 He was described by the Huddersfield Daily Examiner as "one of non-league football's hottest properties" in January 2010.
 After signing for Crawley in August 2010, manager Evans said "The lad is a terrific player, he works very hard for the team and gets a goal".

 Coaching career

 On 19 November 2021, Brodie joined Ashton Athletic as a first team coach, he had previously been coaching with Skelmersdale United where he was also registered as a player.

 On 5 September 2022, Brodie was appointed manager of Skelmersdale United.

 On 16 May 2023, Brodie was named as Burscough manager.

 On 24 October 2023, Brodie was named as caretaker manager of Glossop North End A.F.C. and later, on 4 January 2024, became the permanent manager of Glossop North End A.F.C..
 He was removed from the role on 22 October 2025, following 7 losses in a row.

+On 25 November 2025, Brodie was appointed manager of City of Liverpool.

+On 7 March 2026, Brodie parted company with the club.